simpleshue/misc/docs/running/warmup_cooldown.md

 For full marathon or longer races, glycogen reserve is an important factor to consider.
 Many runners  use the first mile as a warmup.
 To faster runners, some gentle warm up might be helpful while balancing the two is tricky.

+#### Heavy warm-up

+A new study [^1] suggests that a heavy warm-up may improve performance for a heavy workout or race, where a 6-min heavy (but submaximal) intensity workout is followed by a 6-min low intensity one.
+Personally, I would guess that the duration of the 2nd low intensity workout or recovery is crucial.
+It needs to be long enough to allow sufficient recovery.

 ## Cool-down

 Mostly static stretch